 Titanium alloys exhibit a unique transformation between two crystal structures: alpha (α) and beta (β).
 At high temperatures, the alpha phase transforms into the beta phase.
 This transformation occurs at 882°C for pure titanium.
 The crystal structure of titanium alloys affects their properties, including deformation, diffusion rates, and mechanical behavior direction [3], [4].
-The alpha phase has a hexagonal crystal structure, while the β-phase has a cubic structure.
-The α-phase is less ductile than the beta phase.
+The alpha phase has a hexagonal crystal structure, while the β -phase has a cubic structure.
+The α -phase is less ductile than the beta phase.
 By controlling the alloy's composition and heat treatment, manufacturers can create titanium alloys with specific properties [6].
 The properties of titanium alloys depend on two main factors: composition and microstructure.
 The composition affects the properties and proportions of the α and β -phases.
-Titanium alloys can be classified into three categories: neutral, α -stabilizers, and β-stabilizers.
+Titanium alloys can be classified into three categories: neutral, α -stabilizers, and β -stabilizers.
 For example, Ti-6Al-4V is a widely used alloy that contains alpha-stabilizers like aluminum and vanadium.
-This alloy offers high strength, low density, and good corrosion resistance. β-stabilizers like vanadium and molybdenum are used in other alloys to provide high strength, toughness, and resistance to fatigue.
+This alloy offers high strength, low density, and good corrosion resistance. β -stabilizers like vanadium and molybdenum are used in other alloys to provide high strength, toughness, and resistance to fatigue.
 The $(\alpha+\beta)$ alloys, such as Ti-6Al-4V, contain a combination of α and β -stabilizers, providing a balance of strength, toughness, and corrosion resistance.
-Nearly α -alloys, such as Ti-5Al-5Sn-2Zr-2Mo, contain a small amount of β -stabilizers, which provide improved strength and toughness compared to α-alloys.
-Nearly β-alloys, such as Ti-10V-2Fe-3Al, contain a small amount of α-stabilizers, which provide improved corrosion resistance and weldability compared to β-alloys [7].
+Titanium alloys can be broadly classified into alpha (α) and beta (β) alloys. α -Alloys, such as Ti-5Al-5Sn-2Zr-2Mo, contain high amounts of alpha-stabilizing elements and small amounts of beta-stabilizing elements, providing improved strength and toughness.
+Conversely, β -Alloys, such as Ti-10V-2Fe-3Al, contain high amounts of beta-stabilizing elements and small amounts of alpha-stabilizing elements, offering improved corrosion resistance and weldability [7].
 Each type of titanium alloy has its unique properties and applications as discussed in next sections, and the selection of the appropriate alloy depends on the specific requirements of the intended use.
 The alloying element chemical composition also influence the properties of Ti-alloys.
 This alloy offers an excellent balance of strength, corrosion resistance (the ability to withstand degradation from environmental factors), and weldability (the ability to join the alloy using welding techniques).
 As a result, Ti-6Al-4V is widely used in aerospace (e.g., engine components), medical (e.g., implants), and industrial applications (e.g., chemical processing equipment).